Skip to main content

 The site is live, indexed, ranking.
 You need to take it down for 30 minutes while you swap the theme, restructure WooCommerce products, or deal with an incident.
 Visitors should see “we will be back shortly” and search engines should understand this is temporary, not a permanent disappearance.

-header tells Googlebot “come back later, this is not a permanent state change.”
+This is the case where returning 503 Service Unavailable is correct.
+The 503 status with a Retry-After header tells Googlebot “come back later, this is not a permanent state change.”
 Pages stay in the index, rankings are preserved.
 Return 200 for a maintenance page and you risk the maintenance message itself becoming your cached snippet for every query you ranked for.

-WordPress’s built-in .maintenance file
+WordPress's built-in .maintenance file#

-in the web root and briefly serves a plain “Briefly unavailable for scheduled maintenance” page with a 503 status.
+When WordPress runs a core, plugin, or theme update, it creates a file called .maintenance in the web root and briefly serves a plain “Briefly unavailable for scheduled maintenance” page with a 503 status.
 The file is auto-deleted when the update finishes.

-file from the site root.
+The pain point: if an update crashes midway, the .maintenance file sticks around and the site stays stuck on the maintenance page forever.
+The fix is manual – SSH or FTP into the server and delete the .maintenance file from the site root.
 Nothing else needed.
 If you do not have SSH, most hosts let you do this through a file manager in their control panel.

 The built-in mechanism is fine for the brief updates it is designed for.
 It is not a feature you enable or configure – it is a side effect of core/plugin updates.

-Plugin-based maintenance mode (for planned work)
+Plugin-based maintenance mode (for planned work)#

 For planned maintenance (a theme swap, a major WooCommerce migration, a data import), use a plugin that gives you control over the page content, the 503 status, and the bypass for logged-in admins.
 “WP Maintenance Mode” and “LightStart” (formerly Coming Soon Page & Maintenance Mode by NiteoThemes) are both solid free options.